-• the Director of Resources has not disclosed in the financial statements any identified material uncertainties that may cast significant doubt about the Authority's ability to continue to adopt the going concern basis of accounting for a period of at least twelve months from the date when the financial statements are authorised for issue.
+- the Director of Resources' use of the going concern basis of accounting in the preparation of the financial statements is not appropriate; or - the Director of Resources has not disclosed in the financial statements any identified material uncertainties that may cast significant doubt about the Authority's ability to continue to adopt the going concern basis of accounting for a period of at least twelve months from the date when the financial statements are authorised for issue.

-Other information
+Other Information

 The Director of Resources is responsible for the other information.
-The other information comprises the information included in the Statement of Accounts set out on pages 9 to 140, including the Narrative Report, other than the financial statements and our auditor's report thereon.
+The other information comprises the information included in the Statement of Accounts set out on pages 8 to 139, including the Narrative Report, other than the financial statements and our auditor's report thereon.
 Our opinion on the financial statements does not cover the other information and, except to the extent otherwise explicitly stated in our report, we do not express any form of assurance conclusion thereon.